seif9116/personal_website/blogs/llm-instrs.md

 3. Prevent me from using Sketchy Design Patterns?

 ```
-me: DA I want to design an AST for my compiler.
+me: AD I want to design an AST for my compiler.
 I have a Node type and do
 dependency injection with an enum for every type.
 I'm using a strongly
 typed language.
 Help me design the frontend for my language.